griphiam/markphilpot_com/content/2016/anime_spring_first.md

 Two for two in the unexpectedly surprised category.

 Essentially this is [Attack on Titan](https://hummingbird.me/anime/attack-on-titan) with zombies but even out of the gate I think I'll like this show a lot more than AoT.
 For one, it looks like they will avoid the whole "go to school" angle and for two the protagonist is already *much* more likable than Eren ever was.
 The animation looks very similar to AoT as well, so they are obviously channeling that vibe.
+I really liked the steampunk atmosphere and train motif.
+I just hope the character development delivers (I'm already concerned that the main character Ikoma could be very one dimensional).